- no less than 18/20 points for Phil Vincent’s Stigmata opus on French site Metal Integral.

 It is about time to give you an overview of reviews for our releases!

-Metal Temple are very impressed by the Sky Architect album and give a 10 for songwriting and a 9 for originality!
+- Metal Temple are very impressed by the Sky Empire album and give a 10 for songwriting and a 9 for originality!

 And last but not least the kind words of Mr. H. for Chinawhite: